 Check out the top 5 reasons not to use your registrar’s DNS below.

-Your main goal with your website is to have it be reliable, meaning always available when you, or your customers would like to visit it.
-With 19 points of presence located across the globe in distinct geographic locations, when your websites DNS is with No-IP, your website is protected from unnecessary downtime.
+Your main goal with your website is to have it be reliable, meaning always available when you or your customers would like to visit it.
+With over 100 points of presence located across the globe in distinct geographic locations, when your websites DNS is with No-IP, your website is protected from unnecessary downtime.
 Since our founding in 1999, we have guaranteed a 100% uptime for our service and delivered.

-DNS helps your websites speed.
+DNS helps your website speed.
 Anycast DNS helps your website load quickly.
-No-IP’s Anycast network has 19 points of presence across the globe.
+No-IP’s Anycast network has over 100 points of presence across the globe.
 What does that mean?
 It means that when your customer is trying to connect to your site it will ping to whatever DNS server is closest to them, making sure it has the fastest speed possible.
 If they are connecting from San Diego, it will ping off our Los Angeles site.
 In Japan?
-It will ping of our server in Tokyo.
+It will ping our server in Tokyo.
 This guarantees that your site loads fast, no matter where your customers are.

 Despite the fact that many registrars have had serious outages and significant downtime as a result, companies still make the mistake of choosing them for their DNS services.
-Not only do these outages cost them time, they also cost money as well.
-It is an easy thing to avoid as many DNS providers offer a managed DNS service that is cost effective and easy to use.
+Not only do these outages cost them time, but they also cost money as well.
+It is an easy thing to avoid as many DNS providers offer a managed DNS service that is cost-effective and easy to use.